T-SQL Tuesday #171 The most recent issue you closed

 Somebody once said read the docs

 I can’t remember the first time this message really caught my attention, I remember reading an article of some sort that explained the real benefits in reading the docs.
 I am convinced it was Brent, but my google-fu is off.
-It maybe was this tweet…
+It maybe it was this tweet…

 …but it feels way too recent, but it’s a very concise version of that message!